chora-io/docs/specs/governor/01_concepts.md

 ## Admin

 The admin is the account that has permission to update module parameters.
 Module parameters define the settings of the module.
-A simple blockchain application configuration would use the same account as the admin for all of its modules, in which case the admin is "the network admin" (see [admin](../admin/)).
+The same account can be the admin for all modules within an application in which case there would be a single "network admin" (see the [admin](../admin/) module for more information).

 ## Governor

 Any account can register as a governor.
 A governor acts as a representative of the network, receiving delegations from other accounts and participating in network governance as a governor.
-A governor may receive rewards depending their status and the set module parameters.
+A governor may receive rewards depending on their status and the set module parameters.

 A governor can be "active" or "inactive" depending on the criteria defined by the module parameters.
 An "active" governor is a governor that has voting power and may or may not receive rewards whereas as an "inactive" governor is a governor that does not have voting power and does not receive rewards.